-Known fields of application: GUI-libraries, Smalltalk, Microsoft Foundation Classes
+Known applications: GUI libraries, Smalltalk, Microsoft Foundation Classes

+Copy and Paste Programming

+Anti-Patterns: Programming

-Anti-Patterns If the following patterns occur in your software project, you're doing it wrong!
-Anti-Patterns: Programming The Blob .
-One object("blob") has the majority of the responsibilities, while most of the others just store data or provide only primitive services.
-Solution: refactoring The Golden Hammer.
+The Blob. (aka "God Class") One object("blob") has the majority of the responsibilities, while most of the others just store data or provide only primitive services.

+Solution: refactoring

+The Golden Hammer.
 A favorite solution ("Golden Hammer") is applied to every single problem: With a hammer, every problem looks like a nail.

-Solution: improve level of education Copy-and-Paste Programming.
+Solution: improve level of education

+Copy-and-Paste Programming.
 Code is reused in multiple places by being copied and adjusted.
 This causes a maintenance problem.

 Solution: Black box reuse, identifying of common features.

+Mushroom Management

-Anti-Patterns: Programming (2) Spaghetti Code.
+Anti-Patterns: Programming (2)

+Spaghetti Code.
 The code is mostly unstructured; it's neither particularly modular nor object-oriented; control flow is obscure.

 Solution: Prevent by designing first, and only then implementing.
 Existing spaghetti code should be refactored.

 Mushroom Management.
 Developers are kept away from users.

 Solution: Improve contacts.

-23
+L THINGS ON THE FRONT PAGE THINGS ON THE FRONT PAGE OF A UNINERSITY LIEBSITE CAMPUS ANOTO CAMPUS ANOTO CAMPUS ANOTO CAMPUS ANOTO SUDESHOW LIST OF FRAULTY PHONE LIST OF FRAULTY PHONE ALIMNI NEWS PROMOTIONS NEWS FOR CAMPUS EVENTS PRESS RELEAGES STATEMENT OF THE SOPOLS LETTER NAME OF DEFINITION OF THE SOPOLS LETTER NAME OF DEFINITION PRESIDENT NOT THE PRESIDENT VIRTUAL TOUR NOT NOT NOT CAMPUS DEFINITION COURSE LISTS PRESIDENT NOT NOT NOT CAMPUS COURSE LISTS NAME OF DEFINITION COURSE LISTS NAME OF DEFINITION COURSE LISTS NAME OF DEFINITION COURSE LISTS NAME OF DEFINITION COURSE LISTS NAME OF DEFINITION COURSE LISTS

+Anti-Patterns: Architecture

-Anti-Patterns: Architecture Vendor Lock-In.
+Vendor Lock-In.
 A system is dependent on a proprietary architecture or data format.

 Solution: Improve portability, introduce abstractions.

 Design by Committee.
 The typical anti-pattern of standardizing committees, that tend to satisfy every single participant, and create overly complex and ambivalent designs ("A camel is a horse designed by a committee").

 Known examples: SQL and COBRA.

-Solution: Improve group dynamics and meetings (teamwork) Anti-Pattern: Architecture (2) Doinvont the Wheel Due to last of travulades about oxisting Reinvent the Wheel .
+Solution: Improve group dynamics and meetings (teamwork)

+Anti-Pattern: Architecture (2)

+Reinvent the Wheel.
 Due to lack of knowledge about existing products and solutions, the wheel gets reinvented over and over, which leads to increased development costs and problems with deadlines.

 Solution: Improve knowledge management.

+Project Mismanagement

+Anti-Patterns: Management

-Anti-Patterns: Management 8 Intellectual Violence.
+Intellectual Violence.
 Someone who has mastered a new theory, technique or buzzwords, uses his knowledge to intimidate others.

 Solution: Ask for clarification!

 Project Mismanagement.
 The manager of the project is unable to make decisions.

 Solution: Admit having the problem; set clear short-term goals.